independent vs. dependent student

 When Are You Considered Dependent?

-On the other hand, a dependent student does not meet any criteria to be considered independent.
+A dependent student does not meet any criteria to be considered independent.
 Typically, dependent students are under 24 years old, unmarried, without dependents, and not veterans or active duty members of the U.S. armed forces.

 If a student is considered dependent, their eligibility for financial aid will depend on their family’s income, assets, and their own.
 It means that the financial information of the student’s parents or legal guardians will be considered when determining the amount of aid the student is eligible to receive.